fatmalabidi/node_todo/README.md

 3. Use [mlab](https://mlab.com/) to create your noSql database and get you connection string to be able to connect to it using `mongoose`.

 ### Run the app
+Before running the app you need to create a user in the MongoDB (mlab) database and put the credentials in `config.json` also change the connection string in index.js file.
 * Development:
 ```shell
 nodemon app.js